 Acid Reflux & GERD

-The most common symptom of acid reflux is heartburn - but it isn't the only one.
-In fact, you may not even experience heartburn when you're suffering from acid reflux.
-Another common acid reflux symptom is the feeling of acid backing up into your throat.
-This can cause a sour or bitter taste in the mouth.
-You may also experience a "wet burp" or even throw up.
+The most common symptom of acid reflux is heartburn.
+But, you don’t necessarily need to feel heartburn if you’re suffering from acid reflux.
+Another common symptom is feeling acid back up into your throat, cause a sour or bitter taste in the mouth.
+You might also experience a “wet burp” or even vomit.

 How serious is GERD?

 When your esophagus or throat is regularly exposed to stomach it can become inflamed or painful.
 This could affect your ability to swallow, breathe and even speak.
 If left untreated, GERD may lead to serious health problems and only your doctor can tell you if you have it.